Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/12_chapter-9.md

 #### Set Pause

-By default the game pauses with the key 'd', but that is not the only way to pause the game.
+By default, the game pauses with the key 'd', but that is not the only way to pause the game.
 One can use `game:set_pause` to pause and unpause the game.

 **EX:**